This is music in a film which becomes one of its major selling points or unique identifiers. Generally regarded as Awesome Music

 - Trainspotting: Two soundtrack albums were released with various pop, techno and rock songs on it that helped its succes.

 - Quentin Tarantino films reinvigorate the popularity of songs on their soundtracks as much as the careers of the actors in them.
 Tarantino generally selects them from his personal collection.
+Many Tarantino fans love his films especially for the soundtracks and have collected those as well.

 - Killing Zoe's electronic score by musical duo tomandandy [sic] became and underground club hit in Europe, and also helped to set Roger Avary apart from former collaborator Quentin Tarantino.
 It's worth noting that the actual soundtrack album features the score in a drastically different form than was featured in the film.